 Dual diagnosis or co-occurring disorders are common among people in recovery.
 Ocean Hills Recovery can help.
 We can guide you through the myriad problems associated with addiction and mental illness.
-By dual diagnosis treatment, the entire individual can provide a thorough, effective dual diagnosis in San Diego California.
 We provide the social, physical, spiritual, and emotional support they need to recover.
-Ocean Hills Recovery has developed a unique approach to dual diagnosis treatment that combines social, medical, spiritual, and psychological interventions to ensure the highest possibility of success in recovery at dual diagnosis treatment center California.
+Ocean Hills Recovery has developed a unique approach to dual diagnosis treatment that combines social, medical, spiritual, and psychological interventions to ensure the highest possibility of success in recovery at dual diagnosis treatment center.
 We call it “Collaborative Recovery.”
 We involve therapists, physicians, family members, and the community to create a cushion of safety in which the addict or alcoholic can begin to heal.
-Call us now to get more information about our California Dual Diagnosis Treatment Center.
+Call us now to get more information about our Dual Diagnosis Treatment Center.

 Underlying Issues that Lead to Addiction

 Often, there are underlying chemical problems that may have led to or been exacerbated by addiction.
 With people suffering from multiple disorders, a traditional treatment approach is ineffectual.
 These clients need special care.
 Our OC dual diagnosis program targets both the underlying chemical and psychological issues as well as the addiction to provide the most effective and comprehensive care.